Ukrainian losses: situation in Kursk Region

-MOSCOW, September 25. /TASS/.
-The Ukrainian army has lost over 300 servicemen and seven armored vehicles, including two Leopard tanks, in the Kursk Region over the past day, the Russian Defense Ministry said.
+MOSCOW, September 30. /TASS/.
+Kiev has lost more than 350 servicemen, a Tunguska missile system, and an Israeli-made RADA radar station in the Kursk direction over the day, the Russian Defense Ministry said.

-In total, the enemy lost more than 17,000 people during the fighting.
-In addition, Russian army aviation and artillery struck the accumulations of Ukrainian brigades' manpower and equipment in the Kursk Region.
+In total, the enemy lost more than 18,900 people during the fighting.

+The Russian troops are systematically liberating the Kursk Region, clearing it of Ukrainian servicemen, Deputy Chief of the Russian Armed Forces’ Main Military-Political Department, Akhmat Special Forces Commander Major General Apty Alaudinov said.

 TASS has gathered the key news about the unfolding situation.